jasongauvin/playground-leaflet/README.md

 ![image](./img.png)

-I created this project to use Leaflet, leaflet-search and Leaflet.Draw on viewjs without using the Vue2leaflet plugin (which is great but too light for my work).
+I created this project to use Leaflet, leaflet-search and Leaflet.Draw on vuejs without using the Vue2leaflet plugin (which is great but too light for my work).
 Also, I wanted the code to be maintainable.

 1. You can create zones (polygon / rectangle) at the positions you want
 2. You can generate hexgrids immediately afterwards.